All Episodes

 Absolutely.

-I'm glad I did too.
+I'm glad I did, too.

-Are you guys are you through shooting the season?
+Are you through shooting the season?

 Is it over with?